 Located in Hawaii’s most popular island of Maui, Carthaginian II is considered to be one of the most distinguished landmarks of the place.
 The sunken ship in the Lahaina has been 97-feet deep underwater since 2005.
-With gentle current and 100 feet of visibility, this spot is preferred by both expert divers and tourists.
+With a gentle current and 100 feet of visibility, this spot is preferred by both expert divers and tourists.

 2. First Cathedral (Lanai)

 Lanai is known as Hawaii’s the smallest inhabited island, boasting world-class resorts and stunning beaches.
 Situated in this gem of an island, the First Cathedral diving site is loaded with marine life including reef sharks, turtles and even dolphins.
-Aptly named, this stunning tourist spot features cathedral-like structures like large arches, cavern and 20-foot ceilings.
+Aptly named, this stunning tourist spot features cathedral-like structures like large arches, a cavern and 20-foot ceilings.

 3. Three Fingers (Kauai)